AitchisonLab/perox-per-cell/README.md

 If you need help setting the environment variable, [this page](https://www.wikihow.com/Set-Java-Home) may be helpful.

 ## RUNNING THE PROGRAM
 Currently, the program processes one input file at a time.
-Mac and Linux users: Please keep all program files where they are in the downloaded repository.
+Please keep all program files where they are in the downloaded repository.
 Otherwise, the program will likely fail to run.

 [An example input imaging file (ZVI format) capturing data from wild-type cells can be downloaded here](https://drive.google.com/file/d/1wJ4VLxBQHVSehQ41q6cxrtBX_huBt-Bj/view?usp=sharing).

 ### On Windows
 1) Download and extract one of the perox-per-cell Windows executable package ZIPs under [Releases](https://github.com/AitchisonLab/perox-per-cell/releases).
-2) Open the extracted perox_per_cell.bat file in a text editor and edit line 4 to provide the full path to the input imaging file you wish to process.
+2) Double-click the extracted perox_per_cell.bat file.
+This will open a command prompt and the perox-per-cell GUI.
+3) Select an imaging file to process by pressing the "Select" button.
+You can choose to batch process all files in the directory by checking the "Process all files in directory" checkbutton.
-3) If needed, edit the values for parameters `POdotcut`, `POminarea`, and `POmaxintensity` in the .bat file.
+4) If needed, edit the values for parameters in the GUI
-    - `POdotcut` sets the sensitivity of peroxisome detection (lower is more sensitive)
+    - The first sets the sensitivity of peroxisome detection (lower is more sensitive).
+Default is 0.0064.
-    - `POminarea` sets the minimum size, in pixels, for a peroxisome to be counted
+    - The second sets the minimum size, in pixels, for a peroxisome to be counted.
+Default is 1.
-    - `POmaxintensity` should be set to one less than the maximum possible pixel intensity value for the input image.
-In other words, 2^(bit depth of input image) - 1
+    - The third should be set to one less than the maximum possible pixel intensity value for the input image.
+In other words, 2^(bit depth of input image) - 1.
+Default is 16383.
-5) Save the edited perox_per_cell.bat file, then double-click it to execute the program.
+5) Press Run
-6) A command prompt window will appear and show messages output by the program.
-You may see many Java-related messages that can be ignored.
-When the program finishes, the window will close automatically.
-In initial tests, the program takes less than 90 seconds to complete on a garden variety Windows desktop.
+6) The GUI will close and messages output by the program will appear in the command prompt.
+When the run finishes, the GUI will re-open and another run can be performed.
+In initial tests, the program takes less than 90 seconds to process one imaging file on a garden variety Windows desktop.
-To keep the window containing the output messages from the program open after the program ends, you can also run the program from the command line by opening a command prompt, `cd`'ing to the directory containing the perox_per_cell.bat file and entering the command
-`perox_per_cell.bat`

 ### On Mac OS X
 Currently, a standalone executable for Mac OS X is not available.
 Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute python files in the perox-per-cell repository.